 - $6.99 per month (one-year plan)

 Private Internet Access, also known as PIA, has around 3,300 servers in 32 countries and allows for up to five simultaneous connections.
 It has a zero logging policy, lots of security features, and offers unlimited bandwidth.
 The service blocks ads, trackers, malware, and features good connections speeds.

 PIA is controlled through a tray icon on Windows, which takes getting used to.
 We recommend it more for experienced VPN users who can easily find their way around everything.
 In addition to Windows, the service also works on Android, Chrome, iOS, Linux, and macOS.

-On the plus side, it is affordable, setting you back only $6.95 per month.
-You’ll get the best deal if you sign up for the two-year plan, which brings the monthly price down to just $2.91 — see more plans below.
+On the plus side, it is comparatively a touch more affordable, setting you back $9.95 per month.
+You’ll get the best deal if you sign up for the two-year plan, which brings the monthly price down to just $2.49 — see more plans below.

 There’s no free trial available, but the company has a seven-day money back policy which comes in handy if you don’t like the service.
 Payment methods accepted include credit card, Bitcoin, Ripple, PayPal, and gift cards from various retailers including Starbucks, Best Buy, and Walmart.

 PureVPN is great for newbies because it takes the guesswork out of server selection.
 Once you’re up and running, you select one of the modes available: Stream, Internet Freedom, Security/Privacy, File Sharing, and Dedicated IP.
 Each mode brings up a slightly different dashboard and connects you to the best server available.

 Let’s take the Stream mode as an example.
 There’s a “Purpose” bar available that lists various streaming services including Netflix US, BBC iPlayer, Hulu, HBO Now, and many others.
 When you select the one you want to use, the VPN will automatically choose the best server for you.